 This course provides the student with a medium for the performance of large and moderate size works for mixed percussion.
-Students are given the opportunity to perform works selected on the basis of artistic and historical significance as well as pedagogical importance with special emphasis on the development of multi-instrument percussion skills.
-The course provides an experience in concert preparation and rehearsal techniques along with positive performance experiences.
-Performances will be open to the public.
-PR: Audition/Permission of Instructor
+Students perform works selected on the basis of artistic and historical significance as well as pedagogical importance with special emphasis on the development of multi-instrument percussion skills.
+The course includes concert preparation and rehearsal techniques along with positive performance experiences.
+Performances are open to the public.

-MUS 127 Jazz Styles and Development
+Jazz Styles and Development